-CDC patient education example: A handout for patients educating them on the risks of chronic use of opioids.
+CDC patient education example: A handout for patients educating them on the risks of long-term use of opioids.

-Patient letter: A letter introducing patients to the clinic’s new approach to caring for patients on chronic opioid therapy.
+Patient letter: A letter introducing patients to the clinic’s new approach to caring for patients on long-term opioid therapy.

 Provider guide to difficult conversations: Key principles and specific scripts to help providers navigate difficult conversations.

-Staff guide to difficult conversations: Suggested conversation approaches and scripts for clinical and administrative staff who interact with patients on chronic opioid therapy.
+Staff guide to difficult conversations: Suggested conversation approaches and scripts for clinical and administrative staff who interact with patients on long-term opioid therapy.